Report shows manufacturing has added over 500,000 jobs since 2010 and exceeded pre-recession levels for exports, up 38 percent since 2009

 Klobuchar outlines four-pronged strategy to strengthen manufacturing, calling for policies to boost STEM education, increase exports, expand access to capital and reduce regulatory burdens

-WASHINGTON, D.C. — U.S. Senator Amy Klobuchar, Vice Chair of the U.S. Congress Joint Economic Committee, today released a new report detailing the revitalization in U.S. manufacturing, showing it has added over 500,000 jobs since February 2010 and exceeded its pre-recession peak for exports, up 38 percent since 2009.
+WASHINGTON, D.C. — U.S. Senator Amy Klobuchar, Vice Chair of the U.S. Congress Joint Economic Committee, has released a new report detailing the revitalization in U.S. manufacturing, showing it has added over 500,000 jobs since February 2010 and exceeded its pre-recession peak for exports, up 38 percent since 2009.
 Klobuchar outlined a four-pronged strategy for ensuring the recent gains in manufacturing continue, calling for policies that strengthen the workforce and expand Science, Technology, Engineering and Math (STEM) education, open markets abroad to boost exports, expand access to capital and create the conditions for growth including cutting red tape and streamlining the tax code.
 The strategy is part of a Senate-wide manufacturing initiative led by Senator Chris Coons (D-DE).

 “America is a country that innovates, makes things, and exports to the world, and manufacturing has long been an engine of economic growth and a key source of good jobs,” Senator Klobuchar said.
 “This report highlights immediate, bipartisan actions Congress can take to strengthen American manufacturing, from cutting red tape to increase U.S. exports to boosting STEM education, and I will continue to work to move these initiatives forward so we can move our economy forward.”